macshaughnessy3/PAWS/README.md

 A portable audio visualizer (waves) speaker or PAWS designed by  Mac Shaughnessy, Kevin Murray, Molly Pabst, Griffin Myslow and Chas Porter.

 <img src="Assets/TeamPicture.jpeg" alt="drawing" width="500"/>

+## Overview

+Using the resources in the repo under `PAWS-Hardware`, `PAWS-RaspberryPi` and `PAWS-iOS` a speaker capable of displaying an audio visualizer can be created.
+Follow the READMEs in the respective folders for more detail on each component.